ProletarianBanner/ProletarianBanner/README.md

 - 👋 Hi, I’m @ProletarianBanner
 - 👀 I’m interested in Computer Science, Computer Programming, Software Engineering, Gaming, and various other technological interests.
-- 🌱 I’m currently learning about Marxism.
+- 🌱 I’m currently learning the principles of Marxism-Leninism.
-- 💞️ I’m looking to collaborate on achieving the stateless, classless and moneyless society known as Communism where the means of production are commonly owned.
+- 💞️ I’m looking to collaborate on achieving the stateless, classless and moneyless society known as communism where the means of production are commonly owned.
 - 📫 How to reach me: alexandramayakovsky@gmail.com

 <!---